 Habitat for Humanity plans to build affordable units in Rifle

-Rifle City Council to decide on whether to approve for fee waivers
+Rifle City Council to decide on whether to approve fee waivers

 A nonprofit organization is looking to build an 18-unit development in Rifle.